Astros vs. Marlins Player Props Betting Odds

-Player props can be found for Kyle Tucker and Luis Arraez, among others, when the Houston Astros visit the Miami Marlins at LoanDepot park on Tuesday at 6:40 PM ET.
+Player prop betting options for Kyle Tucker, Luis Arraez and others are available in the Houston Astros-Miami Marlins matchup at LoanDepot park on Wednesday, starting at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!